NightSongs/NightSongs/README.md

 E-mail: 916754699@qq.com

-I am looking for an internship in image algorithms for the remote sensing industry.
+I am looking for an internship in image algorithms in the remote sensing industry.